toepump/history-of-mikey/README.md

 ### `npm run coverage`

 Runs the same script as `npm test` above, but with the added `--coverage` flag to execute a code-coverage test and report results back.

 _NOTE_: the test runner is launched in interactive watch mode by default.
-Follow the output instructions in the terminal to run all tests, only failed tests, etc.
+Follow the output instructions in the terminal to quit, run all tests, only failed tests, etc.

 ### `npm run build`